 Make sure the requirements fully describe your app’s functionality.
 After coding begins, any new feature requests can make a dent in your app development budget.

 4. Cost of Project Management in App Development Budget

 Project management is an essential part of the mobile app development process.
-Usually, a project manager controls development process from start to finish.
-His efforts take up to 10-15% of the total app budget.
+Usually, a project manager controls the development process from start to finish.
+These efforts take up to 10-15% of the total app budget.